Indonesia Commodity and Derivatives Exchange

-Indonesia Commodity and Derivatives Exchange (ICDX) provides facilities and infrastructure to its members to conduct prime commodity transactions and enforce laws and regulations to create a fair, transparent, cost effective, and well-organized market as a platform to form accountable and credible prices, and as a hedging tool.
-With abundant natural resources in Indonesia, ICDX is able to facilitate national interest as a global trading center for prime commodities such as Gold, Crude Oil, Foreign Exchange, Crude Palm Oil (CPO) and Tin.
+Indonesia Commodity and Derivatives Exchange (ICDX) is a commodity exchange that provides facilities and infrastructure to its members to conduct prime commodity transactions.
+Like other exchanges, the ICDX enforces trade regulations to create a platform for fair and transparent transactions.

+ICDX is global trading center for Indonesia's natural resources, including gold, crude oil, foreign exchange, crude palm oil (CPO) and tin.
 ICDX collaborates with PT Indonesia Clearing House (ICH) and PT ICDX Logistik Berikat (ILB).
-ICH has a role as the guarantor institution for all transactions including managing risk management, margin, and transaction settlement.
+ICH is the guarantor institution for all transactions including risk management, margin, and transaction settlement.
 Meanwhile, ILB plays a role in physical transactions to eliminate country risk and also integrated logistics management system as end-to-end services.